S&P 500 4,282.37

 Known for its innovation, Apple's continuous product releases and improvements contribute directly to its growth and stock value.
 While considering what Apple stock in 10 years will be worth is essential, investors should always keep their eyes on new releases when determining currently undervalued stocks.

-Apple's 2023 product lineup includes the iPhone 15 and 15 Pro, which will be the first two iPhone models to introduce USB-C instead of lightning charging features.
+Apple's 2023 product lineup includes the iPhone 15 and 15 Pro, the first two iPhone models to introduce USB-C instead of lightning charging features.
 The Apple Watch Series 9 is anticipated to be released in September of 2023 and may feature enhanced use of biometric data to provide personalized health data points

-Opportunities for Growth
+Opportunities for growth

 As a major component of every tech index, Apple has several opportunities for growth across various areas.
 Geographically, Apple has been increasingly expanding its retail presence in countries like China and Idea, which present opportunities to access new customer bases.